unixpickle/graphalicious/docs/CONTENT_VIEW.md

 Often times, a *ContentView* will need to scroll.
 In this case, there are a few measurements which have names.
 The **viewport width** is the width, in pixels, that can be visible at any given time.
 The **scroll value** represents the number of pixels to the right the user has scrolled.
 A scroll value of 0 means the leftmost content is visible.
 A scroll value of (total width - viewport width) means that the user is scrolled all the way to the right.

+When a *ContentView* is being drawn, its **height** measures how many pixels tall the view is.
+The **bar-showing height** is the height that the *ContentView* would have if a scrollbar were showing underneath it.
+If the *ContentView* scrolls, the height will equal the bar-showing height.
+The bar-showing height is useful for *ContentView*s which change their appearance based on their height, since it allows them to keep their appearance relatively constant when the scrollbar shows or hides.

+It would be silly for an off-screen *ContentView* to perform animations.
+Therefore, it is possible to tell a *ContentView* whether or not it should show animations.

 Remember that a *DataSource* emits various events for remote changes.
 Since a *ContentView* is a visual representation of a *DataSource*, it can be affected by the same kinds of remote changes.
 At any time, a *ContentView* can redraw itself or change it's total width.

 # Methods